Different types of computerised payroll systems

 Payroll management often overlaps with the running of accounting and human resource (HR) processes in business.
 For example, you may want to:

 - transfer pay run data from your payroll system into your accounting software

 - check and transfer timesheet data from payroll to HR

 When choosing a new payroll software, make sure that it is compatible and works well with your existing systems.

-Depending on your business needs, you could also consider integrating payroll with related systems, eg through an ERP software.
+Depending on your business needs, you could also consider integrating payroll with related systems, eg through enterprise resource planning software.
 This could help you reduce costs and eliminate duplication of paperwork, data and efforts across various departments in your business.